Skip to main content

 Scape Designer Requirements:

-Friday May 16 is Celebration of Design-Cocktail Party.
+Friday March 20 is the Celebration of Design-Cocktail Party.
 Each Scape is awarded 1 ticket for a designer to attend this fabulous fun filled evening.
-Mix and mingle, enjoy spirits, music and hors d'oeuvres and enjoy time with the judges between 5-6:00 pm before the public arrives!
-Please provide the name of the designer that will be attending Celebration of Design-Cocktail Party to stacey@arttotality.org by Monday May 12th.
-Additional tickets for Celebration of Design-Cocktail Party are $25.00 per ticket as well as tickets for the Dinner, $85.00 can be purchased during the designer meeting.
-You can purchase these online from your phone or using the computer will will have at the designer meeting.
+Mix and mingle, enjoy spirits, music and hors d'oeuvres.
+Enjoy time with the judges between 5-6:00 pm before the public arrives!
+Please provide the name of the designer who will be attending Celebration of Design-Cocktail Party to stacey@arttotality.org by Monday March 12th.
+Additional tickets for Celebration of Design-Cocktail Party are $25.00 per ticket as well as Tickets for the Dinner are $100.00 and can be purchased during the Designer meeting.
+You can purchase these online from your phone/computer.

 Lastly is the tear down of the Scapes.
-The designer can do this anytime between the hours of 10:00 am and 1:00 pm, Sunday May 18th.
-If you attend Dinner at the Scapes Saturday May 17th, then you have the opportunity to tear your Scape down at the conclusion of the evening.
+The Designer can do this anytime between the hours of 10:00 am and 1:00 pm, Sunday March 22nd.
+Be sure to allow enough time to be out of the venue by 1 pm.
+They have another event coming in shortly after.
+If you attend Dinner at the Scapes Saturday March 21st, then you have the opportunity to tear your Scape down at the conclusion of the evening.

 Things to remember...

 2. The only area that will need to be designed is the top 60" round surface of your table.
-We can not have any area around the table taken due to limited space for the dinner tables that are separate from your Scapes this year.
+We cannot have any area around the table taken due to limited space for the dinner tables that are separate from your Scapes.

-3. Designer Pantry is here.
+4. Designer Pantry: We have a limited number of tablcloths as well as some sets of plates, flatware, and other decroative items in the Designer's Pantry.
+It is on a first come first serve basis.
 Please reach out to Sandy Mutchler if you would like to borrow something from the pantry for your scape.

 The decoration policy is as follows: No granular substances.
 No glitter.
 No adhering anything to walls.
 No open flame.
 No items around your Scape.